Fruits and Vegetables

 "I could never be a vegan because I don't want to have to live on nothing but tree bark and grass for the rest of my life."

-The truth is that vegetables are just one part of a healthy diet, and there are a lot of different vegetables to choose from.
-So if you say that you don't like vegetables, my first question to you would be, "Have you tried them all?"
+But the truth is that vegetables are just one part of a healthy diet, and there are a lot of different vegetables to choose from...

-And before you try a new vegetable for the first time, I would encourage you to watch a tutorial video on YouTube demonstrating how to prepare and eat that vegetable, because it could very well make the difference between having a bad first impression of that vegetable and a great one.
+So before you say that vegetables aren't for you, I would encourage you to start trying some vegetables that you've never had before.
+(And if you don't know much about a particular vegetable, please watch a tutorial video on YouTube showing how to prepare and eat that vegetable first, because it may make the difference between you having a bad first impression of that vegetable and a great one!)

 3 WAYS TO GET A LOT MORE "GREEN STUFF" IN YOUR DIET